ray-project/ray/doc/source/ray-air/tuner.rst

         :end-before: __torch_end__

-As you can see in the above example, the Tuner API allows you to choose a different ScalingConfig for different trials.
+As you can see in the above example, the Tuner API allows you to specify a search space over most parameters:

+- Parameters will be passed to the Trainer
+- Dictionaries will be merged
+- Scaling configs will be merged
+- Duplicate items (which are both defined in the Trainer and Tuner) will be overwritten by the ones defined in the Tuner

 The Tuner API also offers the possibility to apply different data preprocessing steps, as shown in the following snippet.

 .. literalinclude:: doc_code/tuner.py